[Rev. 5/20/2016 3:27:52 PM--2015]

 NRS 226.150 Liability for failure to pay warrants.

-NRS 226.160 Deposit of public money; custody of bonds and securities.
+NRS 226.160 Deposit of public money; custody of bonds and securities; prohibited use of public money by State Treasurer and others.

 NRS 226.170 Refusal to redeem warrants and other evidence of indebtedness.